Ascot Racecourse: Royal Ascot

+Royal Ascot is held annually over five days, generally in the third week of June.
 Each of the five days of Royal Ascot begins with the Royal Procession at 2pm, when the monarch and other members of the royal family arrive down the straight mile in the royal Landaus, accompanied by the playing of the National Anthem and the raising of the Royal Standard.
 This tradition was started in 1825 by George IV.

 Royal Ascot is Britain's most valuable race meeting, with millions of pounds in prize money (just over £7.3 million in 2019).
 About 500 horses race across the five days.
 Eighteen Group races, eight of them Group 1, are staged each year, and are broadcast to audiences in almost 200 territories around the world.

 Ascot employees are augmented by more than 6,500 temporary staff, with over 33,500 items of temporary furniture and 20,000 flowers and shrubs grown especially for the Royal Meeting.

 There are four enclosures in total at Royal Ascot, three of them open to the public.
 The Royal Enclosure is the most prestigious, with access strictly limited.
 First-time applicants must apply to the Royal Enclosure Office and gain sponsorship from someone who has attended the Royal Enclosure for at least four years.
 Existing members are sent invitations by His Majesty's Representative to request badges each year.
 Badges are hand-written and can only be worn by the named person.
 Colours of badges vary for each day of the Royal Meeting.